knewplay/book-programming-essential/computer-fundamentals/software-and-hardware.md

 Continuing with this organized version of you, once seated in the classroom, you open your Physics folder.
 Inside, you see two smaller folders, two notebooks, some blank sheets (handy for surprise quizzes or jotting down notes), and the core Physics textbook.
 The subfolders are clearly labeled "Quizzes" and "Homework", each holding its own set of notebooks and sheets.

 ![Physics Folder](./figures/folders.jpg)
-*Inside the Physics folder: blank sheets,  notebooks, a textbook, and a folder labeled "Quizzes" and "Homework".*
+*Inside the Physics folder.*

-Here's an essential takeaway: there isn't a single "correct" method to sort your files.
+> Note: there isn't a single "correct" method to sort your files.
 Your style might work wonders for you, while an equally organized classmate might stash their Physics materials inside a broader "Science" folder.
 This larger folder could house both "Physics" and "Chemistry" folders, and perhaps their spare sheets of paper are always tucked away within the "Quizzes" folder.

 ## The File System